Skip to main content

 SymptomFix

-The host says the server exited immediately.Confirm Node.js 18+ is installed and npx -y @corelayer-ai/mcp runs.
+The local server exits immediately.Confirm Node.js 18+ is installed and npx -y @corelayer-ai/mcp runs.

 The terminal appears to hang.This is normal; stdio MCP servers wait for JSON-RPC input from the host.